 Straight after the chemical peel, my skin was pretty pink - but nowhere near what I imagined it would be like.
 I took this photo about an hour after having the skin peel, so you can see it went down really quickly and felt absolutely fine.

 As the next few days passed, I eagerly awaited improved skin tone, reduced appearance of lines, and overall brightness.
 But, in the meantime, my skin started to feel really tight, and I experienced lots of peeling - especially around my chin and nose.
-But that's good - the skin peel had done it's job.
+But that's good - the skin peel had done it's job and I followed all the chemical aftercare tips I'd been advised to.
 Sure, it felt uncomfortable for those few days...

 But then it happened.
 About 5 days after the Obagi Blue Radiance peel, my skin was glowing and the shedding I had experienced in the days following the peel was all worth it.
 I had gorgeous skin that wouldn't quit!
 For best results, a course of peels is recommended.
 So, stay tuned because I’ll definitely be going back for more.